w3f/polkadot-wiki/docs/learn/learn-statemint.md

 Statemint is a generic assets parachain which provides functionality for deploying and transferring assets — both Fungible and Non-Fungible Tokens (NFTs).
 It is a common good parachain on Polkadot (not to be confused with [Statemine](https://guide.kusama.network/docs/kusama-statemine/), which is a parachain on Kusama).
 The native token of Statemint is DOT.
-Transaction fees and the Existential Deposit (ED) of DOT on Statemint are about 1/10th of the values on the Relay chain.
+The Existential Deposit (ED), transfer fees, and the deposits for proxy/multisig operations on Statemint are about 1/10th of the values on the Relay chain.
+For example, the Existential Deposit of a Statemint account is 0.1 DOT, when compared to 1 DOT on Polkadot.
 Apart from the core protocol token DOT, the assets held on Statemint can be broadly categorized as

 - Assets backed by an on-chain protocol’s utility